supportmailapp/not-supportmail/README.md

 - Auto Publishing of messages (with optional validation)
 - Auto Threading of channels (with optional validation)
 - Managing status updates for the main bot
-- Managing support questions (via a panel)
+- Managing support questions (via a support forum)
-- Handling bug reports
 - Managing feature requests (with the ability to have a sticky message in the channel)

-> [!NOTE]
-> Don't forget to add your bot token to the `.env` file as well as create your own `.env` file.
-> An example can be found in the `.env.example`.

 ## License (Summary - not binding)